Start forex trading in Peru with eToro and gain access to advanced trading features.

 Making Money with Forex in Peru

 Forex trading is completely legal in Peru and there are no legal limitations on the amount of profit that you can take from your trading.
-Though you are not guaranteed to earn a profit forex trading, it is not against the law.
+Though you are not guaranteed to earn a profit from forex trading, it is not against the law.
 However, you are responsible for documenting the income you earn from trading and reporting it to the Peruvian tax administration, pertinent to the Peruvian Income Tax Law.

 The Peruvian government has taken steps since 2016 to limit forex trading in an effort to combat the funding of terrorist groups and money laundering.
 The new regulation scheme titled, the “Money Laundering and Terrorism Finance Prevention System,” requires that every broker operating in Peru register with the Financial Intelligence Unit of Peru’s Supervisory of Banking, Insurance and Pensions.
 Under the new law, traders in Peru must submit identification documentation to their broker before making a trade valued at $200 to $5,000 USD.